MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/about-hyper-v-scheduler-type-selection.md

     2. Configure VMs to run as non-SMT

 The SMT configuaration for a VM is displayed in the Summary panes in the Hyper-V Manager console.
-Configuring a VM's SMT settings may be done using the VM settings dialog box, or by using PowerShell.
+Configuring a VM's SMT settings may be done by using the VM Settings or PowerShell.

 #### Configuring VM SMT settings using PowerShell